michaelkamprath/eater-sap-1-improvements/expanded-control-logic/README.md

 * Two address lines one the EEPROMs will be added to the instruction code selection for a total of 6 address lines being used to indicate the instruction.
 This will allow the instruction set to grow to 64 instructions.
 Since the original SAP-1 only enables 4 bit instruction codes, the two high bits used for the instruction set will be tied low in this project.
 * Four address lines will be used for control flags.
 The original SAP-1 only has two control flags, `CF` and `ZF`, so two of these address lines will be tied low in this project.
 * Two address lines are needed to select the EEPROM since this design will use three EEPROMs.
 Given the use of two address lines, it is feasible to add a fourth EEPROM in the future if needed.
 These two lines could be used for other purposes if we forgo the design where the EEPROM content is identical between each bank, but the convenience of only needing to program the EEPROMs identically wins out in this design.
-* The alast 3 EEPROM address lines are used to indicate the microcode step.
+* The last 3 EEPROM address lines are used to indicate the microcode step.

 This accounts for all 15 address lines of the 28C256.